-How Estate and Financial Planners Can Address Cryptocurrencies
+How Estate and Financial Planners Can Address Digital Assets

 By Lacey Shrum

-Does your client have exposure to cryptocurrencies?
+Does your client have exposure to digital assets?
 This is an asset and should be recorded on your client’s balance sheet.

 Maintain records of the assets and their cost basis.
 Unless an income situation exists (like payment for services or through mining), the IRS treats these assets as property and expects taxpayers to include any gains or losses on their tax reporting.
 Current exchanges, even the most widely used ones, provide little tax reporting tools.
 This role is left to the owner, or her professionals.
 Recognized gains should be reported and losses can be used to offset other income.